 Sioux dialects: There are four.
 In Teton, in some places one uses an L, hence Lakota.
 However, in Santee and Yankton, one uses a D. While the N-using Assiniboine were the enemies of the Sioux, making for one more, the true sixth, well, fifth ranger, is Stoney, much farther to the northwest, which also uses an N. This wouldn't be so bad, except that their word for "ally" is Lakota.
 No version uses an R, though.

 The United States has a law, though not a constitutional one, regarding how states join, so technically, 37 states qualify.
 Good for America, since Thirteen Is Unlucky.
 Others regard Alaska and Hawaii as this, for not being contiguous with the United States.
-Still others would say Washington, D.C. and Puerto Rico.
+Still others would say Washington, DC and Puerto Rico (they are not states - the former is a district and the later is an unincorporated territory - but they are frequently included in statistical reports released by the federal government and treated as though they were).

 The Five Nations rugby union tournament later added a sixth team, Italy, to the existing five of England, Scotland, Wales, Ireland and France.
 It was renamed the Six Nations.
 France is actually a Sixth Ranger too, as the tournament used to be called the Home Nations, a name referring to the four countries of the United Kingdom.